Step 4: Full View

 When the attorney instructs Engineer A to maintain confidentiality over the structural safety findings, should Engineer A passively comply and continue the engagement, insist on disclosure as a condition of continued engagement and withdraw if refused, or immediately withdraw without insisting on remedial action?

-Insist on Disclosure, Withdraw and Notify If Refused Board's choice Condition continued engagement on the attorney's agreement to disclose the structural defects to the court or the tenants; if the attorney refuses, withdraw from the engagement and independently notify the tenants and public authorities of the imminent structural danger, following the BER 84-5 insistence-then-withdrawal sequence as the ethically required graduated response.
+O1 Condition continued engagement on the attorney's agreement to disclose the structural defects to the court or the tenants; if the attorney refuses, withdraw from the engagement and independently notify the tenants and public authorities of the imminent structural danger, following the BER 84-5 insistence-then-withdrawal sequence as the ethically required graduated response.
+Board's choice

 The NSPE Code's use of the term 'paramount' to describe the public welfare obligation requires active insistence on corrective action, not silent compliance after client notification, passive acquiescence after informing the client constitutes an independent ethical failure separate from any failure to report.
 The BER 84-5 precedent establishes a graduated sequence: insist on remedial action first, withdraw if refused, and then independently notify if necessary.
 Conditioning continued engagement on disclosure would have preserved the professional relationship, given the attorney an opportunity to fulfill independent professional obligations to the court, and avoided unilateral breach.
 Against this, the BER 84-5 framework was developed in a direct client relationship context rather than an attorney-intermediated litigation engagement, and it is unclear whether the insistence-before-withdrawal sequence translates directly to forensic expert engagements where the attorney controls the litigation strategy.